All Episodes

 But since it happened over Tampa, we're mindful of economics and all this.

-Uh we're not like the president.
+We're not like the president.

 We are responsible with our own money.

-Would you believe if I told you, and I'm sure you would because it is I telling you, the nags were ticked off at Obama during the State of the Union speech.
+Would you believe if I told you, and I'm sure you would because it is I telling you the NAGs were ticked off at Obama during the State of the Union speech.

-The Nags are okay with the whole concept of allowing government bureaucrats to dish out billions of dollars to big business in support of politically popular endeavors, but the nags are ticked off.
+The NAGs are okay with the whole concept of allowing government bureaucrats to dish out billions of dollars to big business in support of politically popular endeavors, but the NAGs are ticked off.

 They are peeved that their particular pet interests were slighted in the president's laundry list of targets for government progress.

-The nag president Terry O'Neill said this.
+The NAG president Terry O'Neill said this.

 President Obama spoke about creating jobs through building our country's physical infrastructure, investing in research and development, and reinventing our energy industry.

-We're the objectives.
+Were the objectives.

-But currently these fields are dominated by men.
+But currently, these fields are dominated by men.

 Much work remains to be done to bring women into parity in these vocations, known as STEM, science, technology, engineering, and math.